What is a Concierge?

 They know how to find attractions and places of interest for guests, and have a list of names and numbers that can facilitate any unique and challenging requests.

 What does a Concierge do?

-What a modern-day concierge does depends largely on the type of institution or facility employing him or her.
-This is due mainly to the fact that the needs of the clients or guests of these facilities vary.
+What modern-day concierges do depend largely on the type of facility employing them, as the needs of the clients or guests of these facilities vary.
 Thus, the responsibilities of those who work for a hotel varies somewhat from those who work for cruise ships, casinos, resorts, private individuals, corporations, and so on.

 There are duties and responsibilities, however, which are common across the board.
-Foremost among these is attentive communication.
+Foremost is attentive communication.
 Concierges are often the people guests and clients go to when they have concerns or needs they want met.
-Communication can be done in person, over the telephone, and, more recently, over the internet.
+Communication can be done in person, by phone, and online.

 What is the workplace of a Concierge like?

 A concierge is no longer limited to hotels and resorts.
 They are found working on cruise ships, for travel companies, corporations, community care facilities, and even private individuals.

 They sometimes work in teams headed by chief concierges.
 Various aspects of the job are assigned to certain team members, so the workload is distributed and easier to accomplish.

 Some companies offer concierge services to private individuals and companies.
 This means that going into private practice, and then later owning one’s own company, is a distinct possibility.